shadeemerhi/simplifix/README.md

 This repo is the front-end of Simplifix, which was built using React and Material UI.
 The back-end repo can be found [here](https://github.com/shadeemerhi/simplifix-api) and was built using Node.js and Express in combination with PostgreSQL.

 The front-end has been deployed to Netlify and the live site can be found [here](https://mystifying-albattani-f243f1.netlify.app/).
 The back-end is being hosted by Heroku.
+Please note that the app may contain empty data on the first load as the Heroku server is configured to sleep after 30 minutes of inactivity.

 Built by: Shadee Merhi, Calvin Zheng and Tom Adam.